triptease/triptalk/README.md

 We'd like you to commit your changes to a local git repository.
 Treat your commit as though it will push and deploy the app to production.

-Feel free to look stuff up on the internet, it's not a memory test.
+Feel free to look stuff up on the internet or use LLM assistants, it's not a memory test.
 There are no deliberate tricks or gotchas here, at least not intentionally.

 We'll take a break halfway for 5-10 mins.